 There are several musical groups on hand to play classic Beatles tunes.
 The Hofners are headlining the fourth annual festival.
 This year, the group will sing the entire Shea Stadium concert along with other songs.
 Sharing top headline billing are The Blue Meanies, known for their tributes to The Beatles, The Monkees and The Beach Boys, and who have been performing together since 1984.

 There are many State Parks to visit.
 One, not too far away is Sterling Forest State Park.
 It is comprised of 21,935.08 acres of nearly pristine natural refuge, amidst a highly populated area.
-It is a remarkable piece of woodland, a watershed for millions and a tremendous outdoor recreation area, making it a great place to spend the day and get back to nature, hunting, fishing or hiking.
+It is a remarkable piece of woodland, a watershed for millions and a tremendous outdoor recreation area, making it a great place to spend the day and get back to nature, hunting, going on fishing trips and more specific and slightly more niche fly fishing trips as well, along with plenty of vistas great for hiking.
 This unbroken deep-forest habitat is refuge to many resident and migratory species, including black bear, a variety of hawks and songbirds and many rare invertebrates and plants.

 Information about the forest can be gotten from the US Senator Frank R. Lautenberg Visitor Center.
 The visitor center overlooks Sterling Lake and features exhibits about the local environment as well as an auditorium for related presentations.

 Canine family members are also welcome, provided they are on a leash no more than six feet in length.